April 12, 2017

 Canada is truly a country of global citizens and through my experiences here, I have come to gain more insight into the importance of intercultural exchange and the true meaning of strength in diversity.
 I will cherish this Canadian characteristic as it is becoming increasingly necessary to navigate the global challenges of today and tomorrow.

-I wish to convey my sincere appreciate and gratitude to my staff, collaborators, contributors and visitors to our centre who share a passion in the many programs and activities of the Japan Foundation, Toronto.
+I wish to convey my sincere appreciation and gratitude to my staff, collaborators, contributors and visitors to our centre who share a passion in the many programs and activities of the Japan Foundation, Toronto.

 I hope our paths will cross again in the near future.

 November 18 marked the first anniversary of my arrival in Toronto.
 Despite some challenges, like the minor flood that put us in a temporary office for a few weeks last winter, it has been a busy, productive and rewarding year.
 Working flexibly around a theme of “Design,” we showcased a gamut of cultural artifacts introducing Japanese arts and culture: contemporary poster art, traditional ceramics, book design and ukiyo-e.
 Hundreds of guests came to watch documentary screenings on cuisine, horticulture and art in our event hall and seminar room.
 Still more joined us for lectures, panel discussions, library service, teachers’ workshops and Japanese language classes.
 As we get to know our new space and audience, we hope to continue serving you with more stimulating and surprising programming.

 The Japanese Language Proficiency Test (JLPT) was held on the first Sunday of December.
 We dispatched our staff to test locations in Toronto, Edmonton and Vancouver, where they oversaw the culmination of long hours of study for many industrious students.
 We are inspired by the initiative taken by these test takers to challenge themselves, and wish that all of them may achieve the results they hope for.